Forrest O. Rednour: Awards

 Rednour was posthumously awarded the Navy and Marine Corps Medal for heroic action during the Dorchester rescue operations of 3 February 1943.

 Namesakes

-The United States Navy destroyer escort USS Rednour (DE-592) was named for Forrest Rednour.
+The United States Navy destroyer escort USS Rednour (DE-592) was named for Forrest Rednour, one of only two Coast Guardsmen honored by the naming of a U.S. Navy ship.
 She was converted into a high-speed transport during construction and was in commission as such as USS Rednour (APD-102) from 1944 to 1946.

-The United States Coast Guard's Forrest O. Rednour Memorial Award Program For Excellence in Food Service/Food Service Specialist of the Year also is named for Rednour.
+The United States Coast Guard's Forrest O. Rednour Memorial Award Program For Excellence in Food Service also is named for Rednour.

 In 2015 it was announced that the Sentinel-class fast response cutter USCGC Forrest Rednour (WPC-1129) would bear his name.